 Our Workforce & Contractors

 The value of local hiring cannot be understated.
-Between Pretivm’s direct workforce and that of our contractors, our goal is to maximize employment for Northwest BC residents and Indigenous groups.
-To reach this goal, not only do we employ people in a broad range of full-time and seasonal employment opportunities with Pretivm, but we also work with our contractors to support local and Indigenous hiring for contract work.
+At Pretivm, we believe that the value of the Brucejack Mine should extend across the region, and we work hard to hire workers from Northwest BC communities and Indigenous groups.
+Not only do we employ people in a broad range of full-time and seasonal opportunities, we also work collaboratively with our contractors to maximize local employment for their open positions.

-Our commitment to local hiring and contracting is founded in our Economic and Social Effects Mitigation Plan (ESEMP), which includes strategies for employment, training, procurement, community engagement, and worker transportation.
-Pretivm’s CEO and Executive Vice President of Corporate Affairs and Sustainability champion our commitment to local hiring and procurement.
-Our community relations team, based in Smithers, puts this commitment to action with support from human resources, procurement, and other departments.
+Our commitment to local hiring and contracting is reflected in our Economic and Social Effects Mitigation Plan (ESEMP), which includes strategies for employment, training, procurement, community engagement, and worker transportation.
+Our CEO and Senior Leadership Team champion our commitment to local hiring, and our Human Resources and Community Relations teams put this commitment into action, with support from across all departments.
+In addition to hiring, retention, and workforce relationships, other sections of this report discuss how we train and develop our workforce, and how we keep our workers healthy and safe.

 people under the age of 30